SeitaBV/v2g-liberty/README.md

 The schedules are optimized on day-ahead energy prices, so this works best with an electricity contract with dynamic (hourly) prices[^1].
 We intend to add optimisation for your solar generation or the CO₂ content of the grid in the near future.

 [^1]: For now: most Dutch enrgy suppliers are listed and all European energy prices (EPEX) are available for optimisation.
-There also is an option to upload your own prices, if you have an interest in thisplease [contact us](https://v2g-liberty.eu/) to see what the options are.
+There also is an option to upload your own prices, if you have an interest in this, please [contact us](https://v2g-liberty.eu/) to see what the options are.

 ![The V2G Liberty Dashboard](https://positive-design.nl/wp-content/uploads/2022/04/V2GL-1-1024x549.png)